-Excellent course that offers you the ability to train to be a teacher in three years (instead of the 3 year degree + PGCE route).
+This is an excellent course that offers you the ability to train to be a teacher in three years (instead of the 3 year degree plus PGCE route).

 Gain valuable hands-on experience by teaching children for over 120 days in schools (higher than the national requirement).

-Provides outstanding graduate employability, with 100% of students in work or further study within 6 months of graduating.
+The course provides outstanding graduate employability, with usually over 95% of students in work or further study within 6 months of graduating.

 The three-year Primary Education course at BGU is designed to allow you to study a vocational honours degree in Primary Education leading to Qualified Teacher Status (QTS).
 It provides an integrated academic and professional preparation for teaching.
 If you believe that you can inspire children to learn and are passionate about the role that primary education plays in shaping a child’s future, then this is the course for you.